Our Services

 Helpful Resources

-Baking soda for severe reflux during pregnancy can give quick relief, but it should be used only occasionally with your doctor’s approval at a typical dose of 1/2 teaspoon in 4 ounces of water every 2 hours as needed, and do not exceed 7 doses in 24 hours or use it for more than 2 weeks without medical supervision.
+Baking soda can provide fast relief for severe reflux during pregnancy, but it should only be used occasionally and with your doctor's approval.
+The typical dose is 1/2 teaspoon in 4 ounces of water every 2 hours as needed — never exceeding 7 doses in 24 hours or 2 weeks of use without medical supervision.

 Heartburn is extremely common during pregnancy.
 In fact, more than half of pregnant women experience it—especially in the second and third trimesters.
 If you're dealing with burning in your chest, sour taste in your mouth, or discomfort after eating, you may be wondering whether baking soda for heartburn is a safe and effective option.